ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 <a name="vs"></a>

 ## Visual Studio
 Once you've got Windows 10 up-and-running, you'll want to install Visual Studio which includes all the build tools for Windows Universal Apps.
 [Visual Studio 2015 Community Edition][vs] is "free for individual developers, open source projects, academic research, training, education, and small professional teams."
-It also includes the Tools for Apache Cordova (a.k.a.
-"TACO").
+It also includes the [Tools for Apache Cordova (a.k.a.
+"TACO")][taco].
 Full Disclosure: I'm the product manager for TACO, so… yah, they're kinda awesome.

 ![Visual Studio 2015 Setup](/assets/2016-05-15-vs-setup.png)
 {: .android-device.shadow }